 Don't Force a Dog to Accept Children

-Some people think that holding a dog so a child can pet him is a good way to introduce dogs and kids.
+Some people think that holding a dog so a child can pet it is a good way to introduce dogs and kids.
 Not true!
-If a dog is afraid of children, holding him while one approaches and pets him can be a terrifying experience.
-A dog who is afraid can become aggressive and growl, snap or bite in an effort to escape from the object of his fears--in this case, children.
-Instead allow your dog as much time as he needs to get comfortable around kids, and give him the chance to approach on his own terms.Continue to 9 of 10 below.
+If a dog is afraid of children, holding it while a child approaches and pets it can be a terrifying experience.
+A dog who is afraid can become aggressive and growl, snap or bite in an effort to escape from the object of its fears—in this case, children.
+Instead allow your dog as much time as it needs to get comfortable around kids, and give it the chance to approach its own terms.Continue to 9 of 10 below.

 09 of 10

 The best way to build a good relationship between your dog and children is to use positive reinforcement.
-When your dog is behaving well around children, be sure to give him lots of praise, treats, and attention.
-Your dog will learn that good things happen to him whenever kids are around.
-Soon he'll be happily seeking out children and keeping on his best behavior.
+When your dog is behaving well around children, be sure to give it lots of praise, treats, and attention.
+Your dog will learn that good things happen whenever kids are around.
+Soon it'll be happily seeking out children and keeping on its best behavior.

 10 of 10

 Dogs are not the only ones who need training.
 Children also need to be given rules about how to behave around your dog.
 Be sure any child who enters your home knows the following:

 - Attention should not be forced on the dog.